modin-project/modin/docs/flow/modin/core/io/index.rst

   value).
 In other cases the same splitting into bytes is used, but chunks sizes are defined according to the number of lines that each partition should contain.

-* columnar store type - file is splitted by even distribution of columns that should be read between chunks.
+* columnar store type - file is split by even distribution of columns that should be read between chunks.

 * SQL type - chunking is obtained by wrapping initial SQL query into query that